In scoping

 Mayors, governors, and the administrations they run.
 Executives set priorities through budgets, executive orders, and agency direction.
 The distance between a campaign promise and a measurable outcome four years later is where accountability lives — or dies quietly.

-- Campaign platforms become press releases become executive orders become unfunded mandates that agencies never operationalize.
+- Campaign platforms can become press releases, then executive orders, then unfunded mandates that agencies do not fully operationalize.

-- Budgets declare a priority and allocate nothing — or allocate and leave the line item unspent.
+- Budgets sometimes declare a priority and allocate little — or allocate and leave the line item unspent.

-- Appointees to regulatory bodies come from the industries those bodies regulate.
-Revolving door, both directions.
+- Some regulatory appointees come from the industries those bodies regulate (the "revolving door").

-- Public-records requests get slow-walked past the news cycle.
+- Public-records requests can be slow-walked past the news cycle.

-- "Task forces" and "commissions" announced with fanfare, then never reported on again.
+- "Task forces" and "commissions" are sometimes announced with fanfare, then not reported on again.

 What TASFGA will track